 Most of 1300 Catch It’s call outs for Yellow-faced Whip Snakes feature around the Ferny Hills, Enogerra, Chapel Hill, Indooroopilly Wynnum and Carindale within the Brisbane region.
 All suburbs of Ipswich and Logan have records for this species.
 The Gold Coast to has records for all suburbs.

-The Yellow-faced Whip snake grows up to one hundred centimeters and is very slender.
+The Yellow-faced Whip snake grows up to 900mm and is considered quite slender.
 Typical colors are pale bluish grey to light olive green with a greenish-grey belly.
 A reddish tinge on the neck and front third of its back is often present.

 The eye is large and is encircled by a pale ring with a black, comma-shaped marking beneath.
 A dark, pale-edged line on the tip of the snout runs between the nostrils.